pontazaricardo/Arduino_LinkIt7697_Servo_motor_Light_Sensor/README.md

 #### Light sensor

-The sound sensor used in this project was a standard analog sound sensor.
+The light sensor used in this project was a standard analog light sensor.